 What we know

-Tumours associated with EHE can arise in the liver, lungs, bones, lymph nodes, skin and soft tissues and often involve multiple sites (patients present with widespread tumours).
-EHE has an indolent (slow-growing) state and an aggressive state, when tumors grow rapidly and exhibit destructive behaviour.
-EHE can quickly change from the indolent state into the aggressive state with little or no warning.
-We know there are some drug treatments that can have positive effects.
-But not in all cases, and we don’t yet know why.
+Tumours associated with EHE can arise anywhere in the body, but have a tendency to present in the liver, lungs, bones, lymph nodes, skin and soft tissues and often involve multiple sites (patients present with widespread tumours, commonly called multifocal).
+EHE has an indolent (passive) state, a progressive (slow growing) state and an aggressive state (rapid growth and destructive behaviour).
+EHE can quickly change from the indolent state into the progressive/aggressive states with little or no warning.
+We know there are some drug treatments that can have positive effects in some patients, but not all.

 What we don’t know

-We do not yet know what biological and physiological factors predispose a person to EHE, what dictates whether a patient will suffer from the indolent or aggressive state, or what triggers the change from indolent to aggressive.
-The natural history of the disease is not fully understood, which means it is currently not possible to forecast for patients what they can expect at any stage.
+We do not yet know what biological and physiological factors predispose a person to EHE, what dictates whether a patient will suffer from the indolent, progressive or aggressive states, or what triggers the change from indolent to progressive/aggressive.
+The natural history of the disease is not fully understood, which means it is currently not possible for patients to forecast what they can expect at any stage.
 We don’t yet know why some drug regimens work for certain patients and not for others.
 There is a huge amount we need to discover and understand about this disease to treat it effectively.

 The discovery in 2011, by Dr Rubin’s team, of the specific WWTR1-CAMTA1 gene fusion associated with 90% of EHE tumours, and which is believed therefore to be disease-defining, was a major breakthrough that is helping with the development of cell-based biological EHE models.
 These cell-based models will open up research that was not previously possible.

 In 2017, Dr Rubin’s team were also able to identify and refine the TAZ-CAMTA1 fusion protein that results from the WWTR1-CAMTA1 gene fusion, and is believed to be key in driving the development and progression of EHE.